Wrongful death occurs when someone’s negligence or bad intent causes the death of another.

 Importantly, however, all of these types of damages only accrue after the deceased has actually died.
 So, for example, if the deceased is struck by a car, but survives for several years more in a coma until finally dying, a wrongful death action will only cover damages that occur after the death, and not damages that might accrue in between the accident and the death.
 This can result in the odd scenario where the family of a comatose accident victim, who survives for many years after an accident but is otherwise vegetative, might be entitled to substantially less (an incur significantly higher medical costs) in a wrongful death action than were the victim to have died at the scene of the accident.

 To correct for this seeming injustice, Missouri permits a deceased’s estate to “step in the shoes” of the deceased for the pain, suffering, medical bills, and loss of wages that might occur in between the accident and the death.
 This is called a “survivorship claim” and is legally distinct from the wrongful death claim discussed above.
-In a survivorship claim, the estate can recover all of the damages that the deceased might have been able to recover, had the deceased been able to bring a lawsuit.
+In a survivorship claim, the estate’s wrongful death lawyer can recover all of the damages that the deceased might have been able to recover, had the deceased been able to bring a lawsuit.
 These include medical bills, pain and suffering prior to death, loss of wages prior to death, and so on.
 If a deceased survives for weeks, months, or years between the accident and death, a survivorship claim can amount to a sizeable recovery for the deceased’s estate, particularly if the nature of the injuries sustained were painful and the deceased was conscious and aware of these injuries.
 Deaths that are more traumatic (for example, a car accident) might yield greater recoveries than deaths that occur while the deceased is asleep or otherwise not in pain, such as under anesthesia during a surgical procedure.

-Although wrongful deaths can have a tremendous emotional impact on the family and friends of the deceased, it is incredibly important to consult a local Missouri attorney to determine the relevant facts and legal options that the deceased’s estate may have for recovery.
+Although wrongful deaths can have a tremendous emotional impact on the family and friends of the deceased, it is incredibly important to consult a local Missouri wrongful death lawyer or attorney to determine the relevant facts and legal options that the deceased’s estate may have for recovery.
 Wrongful death actions can result in extremely large financial recoveries, particularly when the deceased was young, working in a high paying job, was financially responsible for others, or was married or in a domestic partnership with children.
 Skilled attorneys who specialize in personal injury and wrongful death can determine the best course of action for an estate to pursue, and can work quickly to preserve evidence and other important legal rights.